Antibiotic resistant gonorrhea

-Plan and write a publish-ready informational article for antibiotic resistant gonorrhea with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the STI Testing Guide: What, When, and Where topical map.
+Plan and write a publish-ready informational article for antibiotic resistant gonorrhea with search intent, outline sections, FAQ coverage, schema, internal links, and prompt guidance from the STI Testing Guide: What, When, and Where topical map library entry.
 It sits in the Interpreting results and next steps content group.

-This page is a free SEO content brief and AI prompt kit for antibiotic resistant gonorrhea.
-It gives the target query, search intent, article length, semantic keywords, and copy-paste prompts for outlining, drafting, FAQ coverage, schema, metadata, internal links, and distribution.
+This page is a free SEO content guide from the TopicalMap library for antibiotic resistant gonorrhea.
+It gives the target query, search intent, semantic keywords, and copy-paste prompts for outlining, drafting, FAQ coverage, schema, metadata, internal links, and distribution.

 Use this page if you want to:

-Create a ChatGPT article prompt for antibiotic resistant gonorrhea
+Open a ChatGPT article prompt workflow for antibiotic resistant gonorrhea

-Build an AI article outline and research brief for antibiotic resistant gonorrhea
+Review an article outline and research brief for antibiotic resistant gonorrhea

 - Work through prompts in order — each builds on the last.